-The handset is configured to 1) Check the WSM3 address.
-Try to use both a gatekeeper and a ping the WSM3 from another PC.

-- 5624 Desktop Programmer.
-When connected to the WinPDM through USB on the Mitel 5624 Desktop Programmer, the handset cannot connect to the WSM3 and may then show "Voice only". - 3) If messaging is not used in the system, verify that the WSM3 address is configured to 0.0.0.0.
+- The handset is configured to 1.
+Check the WSM3 address.
+Try to ping the WSM3 from another PC. - 5624 Desktop Programmer, When connected to the WinPDM through USB on the Mitel 5624 Desktop Programmer, the handset cannot connect to the WSM3 and may then show "Voice only". - 3.
+If messaging is not used in the system, verify that the WSM3 address is configured to 0.0.0.0.

-Display shows Messaging only use both a gatekeeper and an WSM3 but has lost Action or comment 1) Check the Gateway address.
-Try to ping the gateway from another wireless client.
-2) Try to send a message.
+Display Silows Fiobable cause Action of comment Messaging only use both a gatekeeper and an WSM3 but has lost 1.
+Check the Gateway address.
+Try to ping the gateway from another wireless client. contact with the gatekeeper 2.
+Try to send a message.
 The idle connection check interval to the WSM3 is much longer than to the gateway.
 Sometimes when all network connection is lost the handset will show "Messaging only" for quite some time, because it discovers it has lost connection to the gateway much faster than it discovers loss of connection to the WSM3.
 In this case the handset will eventually change to "No access".
-3) If the handset is supposed to use Gatekeeper discovery, verify that the configured Gatekeeper IP address is 0.0.0.0.
-4) Check the Endpoint number and the Endpoint ID.
+If the handset is supposed to use Gatekeeper discovery, verify that the configured Gatekeeper IP address is 0.0.0.0.
+Check the Endpoint number and the Endpoint ID.
 If both are configured, they MUST match the Endpoint ID and Endpoint number registered in the IP PBX.
 Clear the Endpoint ID.
 SERVICE NEEDED Parameters corrupt NOTE: This display message is only shown in English.
 Faulty handset.
 Select the reset option on the middle soft key.
 If this is not available or the problem persists send the handset for service.
 Enter PIN code Phone lock is activated.
 Enter the required PIN code.
 If the PIN code has been lost, enter a new PIN code using the WinPDM/WSM3 or do a factory reset using the WinPDM/WSM3.
 Battery low, charge now The battery level is low.
 Charge the handset, or replace or charge the battery.
 Phonebook is not available at the moment.
 The phonebook is not activated or does not respond.
 Try again later or if the fault persists do a factory reset using the admin menu or using the WinPDM/WSM3.
-Voice mail number not There is no Voice mail Note that it may take several minutes for the phonebook to be available if there are many entries in Contacts and/or company phonebook.
-Define a Voice mail number using the defined number defined in the handset.
-WinPDM/WSM3.
+Note that it may take several minutes for the phonebook to be available if there are many entries in Contacts and/or company phonebook.
+Voice mail number not defined There is no Voice mail number defined in the handset.
+Define a Voice mail number using the WinPDM/WSM3.